 We believe that the level of students' learning is very much related to our passion in teaching.
 If we are teachers full of teaching energy, it will influence students' learning.
-I believe that when teachers are active, the students will be active as well c.
-Get acquainted with students

-Information from FGD explains that teachers' creativities are very much important in the attempt to boost effective learning.
+I believe that when teachers are active, the students will be active as well Information from FGD explains that teachers' creativities are very much important in the attempt to boost effective learning.